RibbitsM/368-research-proj/README.md

 UPDATE survey_analysis
 SET unmet_needs = unmet_needs - 1;

-2. To download the data from the server we run the code found in SQL/download_RQ1.sql to produce a formatted csv from the query.
+3. To download the data from the server we run the code found in SQL/download_RQ1.sql to produce a formatted csv from the query.
 The same was done for research question 2 using the identically formatted SQL/download_RQ2.sql file

-3. We then scp the file to Data/Clean/from_sql/expenditure_by_party.csv and use this in our analysis.
+4. We then scp the file to Data/Clean/from_sql/expenditure_by_party.csv and use this in our analysis.
 The same was done for the second research question, creating the file survey_analysis.csv

 ## Navigation and Important Files

 ### Our report

-1. Our report can be found within the file final_report.ipynb in the doot directory of our repository.
+1. Our report can be found within the file final_report.ipynb in the root directory of our repository.
 This file is our final report that we submit.

 ### SQL Directory